About Us

 Eden to Addo’s primary goal is to assist and engage with landowners and stakeholders in identifying and developing a living corridor from Eden to Addo.
 By applying sound land-use practices and encouraging a diversity of environmentally sustainable livelihoods, the initiative aims to link ecologically important areas for the benefit of biodiversity and the extended community.

-Uniting Landscapes, Restoring Balance, Inspiring a Regenerative Future
+Connecting Landscapes, Restoring Balance, Inspiring a Regenerative Future

 OUR VISION